Applying For Financial Aid

 For information on when your money will disburse if you're in mini-sessions (i.e., express classes), please see the next section below.

-For students who are enrolled in mini-sessions, also called express classes, your financial aid money WILL NOT DISBURSE until ten days after the class has started.
+For students who are enrolled in mini-sessions, also called express classes, your financial aid money WILL NOT DISBURSE until approximately ten days after the class has started.
 This is generally applicable regardless of the type of aid you are receiving.

 • Using the same example above, if the student was receiving student loan funds, the first disbursement would go out on time because students only need to be enrolled half-time in order to receive student loan funds.
 So in this case, the late starting class would not effect the student loan funds.